Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about a baby dream a bad sign?
+Is dreaming about a Baby a bad sign?

-What does it mean if I dream about baby dream repeatedly?
+What does it mean to dream about having a baby when you don't want one?

 A relationship dream can stay with you